The Best Changing Table Toppers and Pads To Make Diaper Changes Less Gross

 Because we approve of anything that makes diaper changes easier.

 Babies go through an estimated eight to 10 diapers per day.
 That’s a whole lot of pee and poop.
-Which is why, along with a crib, a car seat and a stroller, a changing table ranks as one of any parent-to-be’s top baby registry items.
+Which is why, along with a crib, a car seat and a stroller, finding the best changing table ranks as a top parental to-do.
 Depending on your budget and needs, you can choose an affordable, straightforward baby changing table with open shelving (you can repurpose it later as a bar cart!), a changing table topper that you can attach to a piece of furniture, or a baby changing pad.

 - Always supervise your child on the table, even if they’re buckled in.
 (This goes for newborns too, who can roll off with enough help from momentum.)